tonyjacobscloudpro/cdmo-edw-ingestion/README.md

   - Archive: Consists of all files received and processed.
 In case we need to reprocess.
 All data is persisted.

 ### Step 5.
 Load Bronze Layer
-- The data from the landing zone is processed and ingested into a clean, schema-conformed Delta table format.
+- The data from the landing zone is processed and ingested into a clean, schema-conformed Delta table format in bronze layer.
 - The metadata_config_20250127.csv file contains the source to target mapping.
+- Timestamp is appended to each record
+- Filename is appened to each record
+- [View code to load data into Bronze using metadata config file](

 ### 5. Version Control and Automation
 - All scripts and pipelines are **version-controlled** in the repository.